29. Aug. 2022

 The participants were also given the opportunity to evaluate the programme as part of the evaluation questionnaires.
 They praised the programme: "For me, the summer school was an experience of a lifetime.
 It allowed me to gain new experiences and try new things.
 Our mentors were very nice and always happy to answer our endless questions.
 I was in awe when I saw an electron microscope for the first time," said student Adam, who at CEITEC was involved in the preparation of nanostructures using FDM and SLA 3D printing.

 At the same time, however, many students lamented that they would have appreciated the multi-day programme.
-So, maybe again next year? :)
+So, maybe see you again next year? :)